Great Depression in the United Kingdom: Emergency measures

 In an effort to balance the budget and restore confidence in the pound, on 10 September 1931 with Philip Snowden still as Chancellor, the new national government issued an emergency budget, which immediately instituted a round of cuts in public spending and wages.
-Public sector wages and unemployment pay were cut by 10%, and income tax was raised from 4s 6d to 5s on the pound (from 22.5% to 25%).
+Public sector wages and unemployment pay were cut by 10%, and income tax was raised from 4s 6d up to 5s on the pound (from 22.5% to 25%).
 The pay cuts did not go down well, however, and resulted in a non-violent "mutiny" in the Royal Navy protesting the pay cut.

 These measures were deflationary and merely reduced purchasing power in the economy, worsening the situation, and by the end of 1931 unemployment had reached nearly 3 million.
 The measures were also unsuccessful at defending the gold standard, which the National Government had ostensibly been created to defend.

 The flight of gold continued, however, and the Treasury finally was forced to abandon the gold standard in September 1931.
 Until now the government had religiously followed orthodox policies which demanded balanced budgets and the gold standard.
 Instead of the predicted disaster, cutting loose from gold proved a major advantage.
 Immediately the exchange rate of the pound fell by 25%, from $4.86 for one pound to $3.40.
 British exports were now much more competitive, which laid the ground for a gradual economic recovery.
 The worst was over.

 Also, in 1932 following the Ottawa Agreement, Neville Chamberlain, who had become Chancellor after the 1931 election, introduced tariffs on industrial and agricultural imports at a rate of 10% on all imports except those from the countries of the British Empire.
 The introduction of tariffs caused a split in the Liberal Party, some of whom, along with Phillip Snowden, withdrew support for the National Government.